JLMengsk/Blog/Daily English.md

 >Yep.

->A bird in the hand is worth?
+>A bird in the hand is worth? (two birds in the bush)

 >A million?